 Hewitt faculty members are trained experts committed to implementing research on girls at each stage of development.
 Our faculty are not just teachers but research practitioners and lifelong learners who make the extraordinary journey of a Hewitt education possible.
 Hewitt educators are perpetual students themselves, continually seeking out the latest available information about how girls learn best and incorporating fresh knowledge into an academic approach that fosters a truly unique and lifelong sense of purpose in young women.

-- NCTM The Mathematics Teacher
+- National Council of Teachers of Mathematics (NCTM) The Mathematics Teacher

 - Creativity and Technology in Mathematics Education

-- ART QA
+- ART QA Magazine

 - Narrative Magazine